absence de règles sans grossesse

 Okay, your period is taking its time!
 But watch out for little surprises.
 Always keep a backup menstrual product on hand so you’re not caught off guard!

-When your period is unpredictable, having an emergency pair of period underwear is a real lifesaver.
-Discreet and comfortable, it gives you reliable protection if bleeding suddenly returns.
-At Louloucup, styles like the Clara very heavy-flow period underwear (high-waisted lace 🤩) or the Liv seamless very heavy-flow period underwear (second-skin invisible effect) combine absorbent technology with OEKO-TEX® certified fabrics.
+When periods are unpredictable or irregular, having a spare period panty is a valuable ally.
+Discreet and comfortable, it offers reliable protection if bleeding returns unexpectedly.
+At Louloucup, models like the Clara very heavy-flow period panty (high-waisted lace 🤩) or the Liv seamless very heavy-flow period panty (invisible second-skin effect) combine absorbent technology with OEKO-TEX® certified materials.
 You can pair them with a menstrual cup for double protection.

 Preparing your bag with a spare pair of period panties means anticipating the unexpected while protecting the environment.
 Learn how to choose the menstrual panties suited to your flow.